 Jody Wacowich, Executive Director of AgSafe Alberta

-Questions or concerns?
-We are always here to help you out.
-Contact our team anytime:
+Lastly if you have questions or concerns, we are always here to help you out.
+You can contact our team anytime via:

-– General inquiries: email@example.com | 403-219-7901
+– For general inquiries: email@example.com | 403-219-7901

-– Hotline for incidence assistance: 1-833-9AGSAFE
+– For our hotline for incidence assistance: 1-833-9AGSAFE

 AgSafe Executive Director